 What is Fight For Air Climb?

-Is there a team registration and/or participant fee?
+Is there a team registration and/or participation fee?

 How do I sign up?